thebrisklab/ABIDE_Preprocessing/README.md

 These scripts are used to preprocess ABIDEI-KKI, ABIDEI-NYU ABIDEII-KKI, ABIDEII-NYU_1, ABIDEII-NYU_2.

 ## Step 1: Prepare data
 All the raw data to be preprocessed are stored under `/data/home4/risk_share/ImproveFConnASD/ABIDE`.
 They should be in BIDS data format.
 The BIDS format can be validated using https://bids-standard.github.io/bids-validator/.
-Seperate folders were created to store output preprocessed results under `/data/home4/risk_share/ImproveFConnASD/ABIDE/fmriprep_preprocessed`.
+Separate folders were created to store output preprocessed results under `/data/home4/risk_share/ImproveFConnASD/ABIDE/fmriprep_preprocessed`.

 Create the following three folders inside each study folders, e.g. `/data/home4/risk_share/ImproveFConnASD/ABIDE/fmriprep_preprocessed/ABIDEI-KKI`:
 - `derivatives`: store ouput preprocessed files.